-AP Chemistry:
+AP Chemistry

-Course credit earned: 1.0 Elective

-May be taken only once for credit.
+Course credit earned: 1.0 Elective May be taken only once for credit.

-Prerequisite: Chemistry.
-Completion or

-concurrent enrollment in Algebra 3-4
+in Algebra 3-4 Grades 11-12

 Dual credit option through OIT (10 credits)

 Students in this course will pursue advanced topics in chemistry as well as solidify and deepen their understanding of chemical principles.
 The course is based heavily on experimentation and emphasizes use of advanced scientific apparatus and makes use of scientific instrumentation.
 This course provides full coverage of Advanced Placement chemistry topics and students may receive college credit for successful scores on the AP exam.